cloudfoundry-incubator/bits-service-release/test/test_rolling_enablement_of_bits-service.md

 ### Prerequisites

 To execute this test it is necessary to use a shared blobstore.
-We use a webdav blobstore, because we have easy access to blobstore's request logs.
+We use a webdav blobstore, because we have easy access to blobstore's logs.

 In further examples we will assume the following IP addresses: